fabiancruzcs/CTF-Writeups/Web/All About Robots.md

 I repeated the procedure by appending "/robots.txt" to its end.

-This time, my effort bore fruit as the "Disallow" parameter contained a significant clue:
+This time, the "Disallow" parameter contained a significant clue:

 <p align="center">Disallow parameter:</p>
 <p align="center">